Canon 1100D vs Fujifilm X-T2

 The Fujifilm X-T2 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 1100D and the X-T2 write their files to SDXC cards.
 The X-T2 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1100D only has one slot.
 The X-T2 supports UHS-II cards (on both slots), while the 1100D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1100D and Fujifilm X-T2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the 1100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1100D and the Fujifilm X-T2?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.